From Dresden to Wittenberg

 Experience the magnificent countryside, the Saxon vineyards and the culturally significant towns and cities between Dresden and Wittenberg.
 Baroque palaces, castles and parks invite you to put in numerous stops along your cycle tour.
 A wide variety of restaurants, wine cellars and rustic pubs on both sides of the river cater to all tastes.

-1. day Dresden arrival
+1. day Arrive in Dresden

 Arrival by train is optional/parking site at the hotel.